- PBR Maps: Normal, Base color, Metallic, Roughness, Specular for relighting

 Files never leave your machine.
 No cloud credits used.
 Perfect for confidential or proprietary material.

-Direct integration plugins for seamless VFX pass import into Blender and Unreal Engine workflows.
+Direct integration plugins for seamless VFX pass import into Nuke, Blender, and Unreal Engine workflows.

 Available VFX Passes